 Step 1: Become an equity leader by embedding SEL

-Both the ISTE Computational Thinking Competencies and ISTE Standards for Educators emphasize the importance of being an equity leader — and with good reason!
+Both the ISTE Computational Thinking Competencies and ISTE Standards emphasize the importance of being an equity leader — and with good reason!
 Good teachers know that equity in the classroom is only achieved when all students receive what they need to succeed academically and socially.

 Being an equity leader requires that teachers know the systemic conditions that led to the disadvantages and associated traumas facing our most disadvantaged students.

 I have had to accept that I can do more harm than good if I don’t have the right language and background about what plagues my students emotionally and socially.
 There is much learning for me to do, which is why I recommend adding How to Be An Antiracist and Culturally Responsive Teaching and the Brain to your reading list.

 - CASEL's integrated framework: This framework dives deep into the five SEL competencies: self-awareness, self-management, social awareness, relationship skills and responsible decision-making.